emilydrakesmith/Marty-Smith-Personal-Homepage/README.md

 # Marty-Smith-Personal-Homepage
 My personal homepage.
+Welcome!

 # Version Notes

-The version of my website currently live is 1.1.0.
+The version of my website currently live is 1.0.2.
 In cases where I update the README without any updates to the website itself I do not update the version number or use branches for my work.
 Each version number will lack a commit number until the next version is uploaded.
 The commit number is always added retroactively as it's generated at the time that I commit the project to the host.
 In general, for version number format X.Y.Z:
 * X: increases in this number represent a complete overhaul of some section of the website or source code
 * Y: increases in this number represent a major functional change/aesthetic change to the website
 * Z: increases in this number represent changes that are relatively minor but still warrant a new commit